Track Slurm Jobs with PIKA¶

 PIKA is a hardware performance monitoring stack to identify inefficient HPC jobs.
 Users of ZIH systems have the possibility to visualize and analyze the efficiency of their jobs via the PIKA web interface.

-To understand this small guide, it is recommended to open the web interface in a separate window.
-Furthermore, at least one real HPC job should have been submitted.
+To understand this guide, it is recommended that you open the web interface in a separate window.
+Furthermore, you should have submitted at least one real HPC job at ZIH systems.

 PIKA consists of several components and tools.
 It uses the collection daemon collectd, InfluxDB to store time-series data and MariaDB to store job metadata.
 Furthermore, it provides a powerful web interface for the visualization and analysis of job performance data.